waynezhang/Osara-Site/index.markdown

 # Introduction

 ![](media/images/screenshot.jpg)
 No more need to memorize shortcut keys!
-Osara brings Command Platte to all your apps.
+Osara(お皿) brings Command Platte to all your apps.
 With Osara, you can access all the menu items via a simple shortkey.

 # Features